 \section{Related Work}

 \paragraph{Learning Inverse and Forward ISP} Training neural networks to learn the inverse and forward processes of certain ISPs has been explored in recent research works~\cite{afifi2021cie, zamir2020cycleisp, xing2021invertible}.
-CycleISP~\cite{zamir2020cycleisp} maintains the self-contained property of inverse and forward ISP, where the cycle constraints are applied in addition to the independent supervision from the RGB or the raw ground truth.
-The InvISP~\cite{xing2021invertible} achieves the inverse and forward ISP in one self-contained invertible network.
+CycleISP~\cite{zamir2020cycleisp} maintains the self-contained property of inverse and forward ISP, where the cycle constraints are applied in addition to independent supervision from the RGB or the raw ground truth.
+InvISP~\cite{xing2021invertible} achieves the inverse and forward ISP in one self-contained invertible network.
 However, constraints that ensure the model's invertibility also limit the network's expression ability.
-ParamISP~\cite{kim2023paramisp} utilizes the EXIF data in the model design.
-All existing methods ignore the variance of camera devices, which overlooks the potential value of the commonalities across different camera devices in the learned ISP task.
-In contrast, our \methodabbr leverages these underlying commonalities by unifying learning of multiple cameras.
+ParamISP~\cite{kim2023paramisp} uses the EXIF data in the model design.
+All existing methods ignore the variance of camera devices, overlooking the potential value of the commonalities across different camera devices in the learned ISP task.
+In contrast, our \methodabbr leverages these underlying commonalities by unifying the learning of multiple cameras.